griphiam/markphilpot_com/content/2003/6_dc_interview.md

 I'll check back soon.
 I haven't had much time to tweak the website.
 I really want to get the CD portion done so I can enter that information soon... but the summer seems likes its fleeting already (and its only June!).

 Ok, taking off to the bars...
-Cya =)